cyanidesayonara/dop3pod/README.md

 # dop3pod
 This will be the 3.0 version of my old pet project [dopepod](https://github.com/cyanidesayonara/dopepod).

-As before, dopepod will be a web app capable of searching and playing thousands of free podcasts.
+dopepod will be a web/Android/iOS app capable of searching and playing thousands of free podcasts.

-This time it will be made with something old, something new, something borrowed and something Vue.

 # Ingredients
 * Python 3
 * Django Rest Framework
 * Celery
-* Vue
+* Flutter

 # Installation
 https://docs.djangoproject.com/en/3.1/intro/tutorial01/